aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/image/_index.md

 If the image you want to add to a slide is unavailable on your computer, you can add the image directly from the web.

-This sample code shows you how to add an image from the web to a slide in Java:
+This sample code shows you how to add an image from the web to a slide :

 ```php
   $pres = new Presentation();